harryrosianto/ILD-Prototype/README.md

 # ILD-Prototype
-Illegal Logging Detection using Raspberry Pi 4 Model B with MFCC and CNN method
+a Final Project for Illegal Logging Detection using Raspberry Pi 4 Model B with MFCC and CNN method

 ![](scientific_poster.jpg)